nickvzorn/financial-forecast/README.md

-Overview and getting-started instructions are available in the PDF above!
-(Personal_Financial_Forecasting_Model_HowTo.pdf)
+﻿Overview and getting-started instructions are available in the PDF.
+Download it from this link: https://github.com/nickvzorn/spreading-sheet/raw/master/Personal_Financial_Forecasting_Model_HowTo.pdf

 This GitHub repository hosts a workbook that can be used to forecast people's financial lives from "now" through retirement and until death.
 It offers simple user parameters for almost every imaginable type of account and debt that one person (or a couple) could have (e.g. mortgage, savings, 401(k), IRAs, social security, pensions, investments, expenses, credit card debt, childcare, 529-type accounts and subsequent college costs, etc.), and it allows the user to enter their own assumptions about how these things will grow/change.
 The workbook plots the impact of those assumptions on their monthly income, net worth, accumulated debt and savings for college.